win-acme/win-acme/docs/reference/cli.md

      List all created renewals in unattended mode.

    --id
-     Id of a new or existing renewal, can be used to set up a new renewal or to target specific one with other commands like --cancel or --renew.
+     [--target|--cancel|--renew] Id of a new or existing renewal, can be used to override the default when creating a new renewal or to specify a specific renewal for other commands.

    --friendlyname
-     Friendly name of a new or existing renewal, can be used to set up a new renewal or to target specific one with other commands like --cancel or --renew.
+     [--target|--cancel|--renew] Friendly name of a new
+	 or existing renewal, can be used to override the default when creating a new renewal or to specify a specific renewal for other commands.

    --target
      Specify which target plugin to run, bypassing the main